 Jessica Carloni: (603) 868-1095

-CONCORD, NH — The New Hampshire Fish and Game Department has set final season dates and bag limits for the 2019-20 waterfowl hunting season after considering comments from the sporting community at a recent public meeting.
+Concord, NH – The New Hampshire Fish and Game Department has set final season dates and bag limits for the 2021-22 waterfowl hunting season after considering emailed comments from the sporting community.

 The regular duck season is 60 days long with a bag limit of six birds daily.
-The Canada goose season is 60 days long with two birds in the daily bag.
-A noteworthy change for the 2019-2020 season is the reduction of the mallard daily bag limit from 4 birds to 2 due to declining breeding populations in the Atlantic Flyway.
-A map of the waterfowl zones may be viewed at www.huntnh.com/hunting/waterfowl-season.html.
+The regular Canada goose season is 60 days long with two birds allowed in the daily bag.
+The season dates and bag limits as well as a map of the waterfowl zones may be viewed at www.huntnh.com/hunting/waterfowl-season.html.

 The following are the waterfowl seasons for ducks, mergansers, coots, and Canada geese:

-- National Migratory Bird Harvest Information or “HIP” certification number to hunt ducks, geese, woodcock, and snipe.
+- National Migratory Bird Harvest Information or “HIP” certification number to hunt ducks, geese, woodcock, and snipe; and a

 - Federal Duck Stamp with the hunter’s name signed across the face.

-The Federal Duck Stamp can be purchased at many U.S. Post Offices, at Fish and Game Headquarters in Concord, or the Department’s Region 2 Office in New Hampton.
+The Federal Duck Stamp can be purchased at many U.S. Post Offices, at Fish and Game Headquarters in Concord, or at the Department’s Region 2 Office in New Hampton.
+Hunters interested in purchasing their Federal Duck Stamp at the Region 2 Office are advised to call (603) 744-5470 in advance of their visit to verify availability.

-Hunters are asked to report all banded birds at www.reportband.gov.
-Note that the phone-in (1-800-327-BAND) reporting method has been discontinued.
+Hunters are asked to report all banded birds at http://www.reportband.gov.
+Note that the phone-in reporting method has been discontinued.
 After you report a band, the U.S. Geological Survey will send a certificate with information about the bird.

 For more information on waterfowl hunting in New Hampshire, including a duck identification guide, or to buy licenses and permits online, visit www.huntnh.com/hunting/waterfowl.html.